EzioisAwesome56/sm64ex-win98/README.md

 Run ezmake.sh to build.
 The result will be placed into the build folder in the repo root.

 ## Additional notes
 As of now, you need KernelEX to launch the game due to GLEW32 being too new.
-Work is being done to resolve this
+Work is being done to resolve this<br>
+Building on Linux is untested and unsupported.

 ## Todo:
 remove KernelEX Requirement